JimCampagno/GCD-iOS/README.md

 -X--------------------------

 X represents us being the first on line.
-Right behind us becomes another person (depicted by O).
+Right behind us enters another person (depicted by O):

 -X-O-------------------------

-A third person walks in (labeled as Z)
+A third person walks in (labeled as Z):

 -X-O-Z------------------------